Le Havre AC (women)

-The women's section of Le Havre Athletic Club, abbreviated as Le Havre AC, is a French women's football club founded in 2014 and located in Le Havre.
+Le Havre Athletic Club, commonly known simply as Le Havre ([lə ɑvʁ]), is a French women's football club based in Le Havre, Normandy.
+Founded in 2015, the club plays its home matches at the Stade Océane in the city.
+It competes in the Première Ligue as of the 2024–25 season.

-The team, coached by Thierry Uvenard, won promotion to the top-flight Division 1 for 2020–21, but were relegated after a single season.

 History

 At the instigation of the president of the association of Le Havre AC, Jean-Michel Kociszewski, and his management committee, HAC created its own female section in 2010.
 First, it trained young beginners for a few years, before in 2014 opening its doors to licensed players and registering U11 and U13 teams in formal competition.
 By 2015, the female section of HAC had 90 players, forming teams in all age categories from U8 to seniors.

 On 27 September 2015, the senior women's team from Le Havre AC played its first match in official competition on the ground of Saint-Nicolas-d'Aliermont.
 On 5 May 2016, Le Havre won the Coupe de Normandie at the expense of ESM Gonfreville l'Orcher.
 Against the same opponent, the Le Havre team also won the DMF Cup (Maritime Football District).

 At the beginning of the 2017–18 season, under the leadership of American club president Vincent Volpe, the women's team was reinforced by eight American college players.
 With these reinforcements, Le Havre achieved an almost perfect Regional 1 championship with 22 wins with one a draw (against AG Caen), with 146 goals scored and only seven conceded.
 In February 2018, Le Havre AC managed to qualify for the quarter-finals of the French Women's Cup.
 At the end of the season, the HAC played two rounds of play-offs, during which they defeated Amien SC (women) (1–0, 4–0) then Nice (2–2, 1–0) to secure promotion into Division 2 for the first time.

 For the 2018–19 D2 season, due to a limit of three non-EU players in the match day squad, the American contingent was reduced to five, with only three being able to play any one game.
 Le Havre then turned to the British market, signing Martha Thomas (British-American), Courtney Brosnan (Irish-American), Lois Heuchan (Scottish), Ellie Leek and Rhian Cleverly (both Welsh).
 Added to these were French players Aurélie Gagnet, Margaux Huaumé, Élodie Policarpo, Ikram Adjabi and Léa Kergal.
 Due in part to several injuries sustained during preparations, Le Havre began its championship in indifferent form with two wins, three draws and three defeats after eight days.
 An upturn saw four consecutive wins before the Christmas break.
 After 15 match days, the club was fourth in the table with eight wins, three draws and four defeats, already trailing table-toppers Reims by 14 points.
 Nevertheless, "Les Havraises" ended the season in an encouraging second place.